Stephen Kiama: Career

 Upon his graduation with his first degree, Kìama was hired as an assistant lecturer at the University of Nairobi.
 Over time, he rose through the ranks, making lecturer, senior lecturer, associate professor and full professor.
 At the time of his appointment as vice chancellor, he was the Deputy Vice Chancellor for human resource and administration, and acting vice chancellor in-charge of finance, planning and development.

 As of 2020, Kìama has spent the last 34 years of his adult life at UoN, either as a student, academic employee or university administrator.
-He is credited with raising, in collaboration with others, a total of KSh1.018 billion (approximately US$10.2 million), from donors, sponsors and well-wishers towards university and related programs.
+He is credited with raising, in collaboration with others, a total of KSh1.018 billion (approximately US$10.2 million), from donors and sponsors towards university and related programs.

 Other considerations

 Kiama served as the founding director of the Wangari Maathai Institute for Peace and Environmental Studies, at the UoN.
-He was also able to secure full scholarships for 16 post-doctorate, PhD and MSc students at the university.
+He also secured full scholarships for 16 post-doctorate, PhD and MSc students at the university.
 At the time he was appointed Vice Chancellor, he was the chairman of the University Executive Board committee responsible for record management which oversaw digitisation of student records and the establishment of a biometric student platform.

 Dendritic cells, Natural Products, Macrophages, and Pecten oculi, are among his topical research interests.
 As of January 2020, Professor Kiama had supervised 12 PhD and 14 MSc students who completed their studies at Makerere University, Rhodes University and the University of Nairobi.
 He was also actively supervising three more at the time.
 He has published widely in peer-reviewed journals and is credited with over 140 journal and conference publications, and has over 4,000 citations.

-Professor Kiama's administration, as the vice chancellor of the University of Nairobi, is anchored on data-driven management, governance reforms, curricula reforms, financial reforms, and people-focussed reforms, being a five 5-point reform agenda aimed at transforming the university into a vibrant, relevant and sustainable university.
+Professor Kiama's administration, as the vice chancellor of the University of Nairobi, is anchored on data-driven management, governance reforms, curricula reforms, financial reforms, and people-focussed reforms, comprising a five-point reform agenda for the university.